mnr/writing-wip/dimensions_living_book/redchair.md

 In the corner of our apartment stand the ghost and the chair, looking at us with hopeful eyes.

 Jon, my college roommate, lives nearby.
 He collects old cars and stray dogs.
-Actually, his wife collects dogs, Jon just collects cars.
+Actually, his wife collects dogs, Jon collects cars.
 Dogs and old cars are alike except maintenance of the dogs is a fraction of that of the cars.
 Jon enters this story with an important asset: he owns a barn.

 I wrap the chair in plastic and load it into my car, then show up at Jon's with the chair and a six-pack of beer.
 I leave with neither.
 I assure him I will return in a month to retrieve the chair and transport it to my home in Portland.
 Jon has experienced many years of my unpredictable antics, but agrees to cooperate.
 Problem solved!